hexagon5un/stm32f0_libopencm3_template/README.md

 1. Clone this repo

-2. `git submodule init && git submodule update` to pull down the libopencm3 library
+2. `git submodule init && git submodule update` to pull down the `libopencm3` library

-3. `cd libopencm3 && make && cd ..` to build libopencm3
+3. `cd libopencm3 && make && cd ..` to build `libopencm3`

 4. `make` should build you the project at that point -- see what happens.

-5. You can burn the firmware directly to your chip using `make miniblink.stlink-flash` if you've got an ST-link hooked up
+5. You can burn the firmware directly to your chip using `make miniblink.stlink-flash` if you've got an ST-link hooked up.
+See `support/libopencm3.rules.mk` for general `make` rules, and `support/libopencm3.target.mk` for project-specific ones.

 6. When this fails to blink, check to make sure that your LEDs are hooked up as the code expects: look for GPIOxx and change it.